 USCIS may expedite processing of any type of application, including an application for naturalization, for any of certain reasons.
 It's up to you to convince USCIS that you have one of those reasons.
 If you don't, you have no chance.
 Even if you do, there's nothing in the law that requires USCIS to expedite processing of your application.

 The reasons USCIS might be willing to expedite processing of your naturalization application are:

-To request expedited processing of your naturalization application, you can either call USCIS customer service (800-375-5283), make an InfoPass appointment, or write a letter to your local USCIS field office.
+To request expedited processing of your naturalization application, you can either call the USCIS Customer Contact line (800-375-5283) or write a letter to your local USCIS field office.
 Be ready to prove the reason you need expedited processing with documentation backing up your statements.